User0k/webtales.dev/public/posts/polymorphic-components-in-typescript/index.md

 }
 ```

 Cool!
 This renders three buttons that look exactly the same, but if you open your DevTools to inspect them, you will see that the second element is a `div` element and the third one is an `a`.
-Now let\`s check if components may receive invalid attributes:
+Now let's check if components may receive invalid attributes:

 ```tsx {2,5,10-12}
 <>